6 Conflict Resolution Steps for Students

 Remember, the goal is not perfection but progress.
 Celebrate small victories when students successfully resolve a conflict on their own.
 Create a classroom culture where mistakes are seen as learning opportunities.
 Encourage students to reflect on what went well and what could be improved after each conflict resolution attempt.
 With consistent practice and positive reinforcement, students will gradually develop the confidence and competence needed to handle conflicts constructively, creating a more harmonious and productive classroom environment.

-NEED DONE-FOR-YOU ACTIVITIES FOR TEACHING CONFLICT RESOLUTION SKILLS AND COMPROMISE?
+NEED A DONE-FOR-YOU CONFLICT RESOLUTION SKILLS AND COMPROMISE UNIT?